discord-js-learners/Cool-Test-Bot/README.md

 "TOKEN":"yourbottokenhere"
 }
 ```
-to hide it if you are using heruko or uploading the code to github put config.json in the gitignore it is already there because i put it in there aswell so i can hide it in here
+to hide it if you are using heruko or uploading the code to github put config.json in the gitignore it is already there because i put it in there aswell so i can hide it in here <br>

 # Modify For Linux
 Make sure you have [node.js](https://nodejs.org/) installed or else it is not going to work the bash file will install git and then clone the repo and also install discord.js
 ```sh